hypo69/hypo/docs/gemini/out/en/explainer/src/ai/gemini/header.md

 - `json`: Used to load the project's configuration (`config.json`).
 - `packaging.version`: Used for handling version numbers.
 - `pathlib`: Crucial for creating and interacting with file paths, especially important for finding the project's root directory.
 - `gs`: This is a custom module (likely part of the `src` package) providing a way to handle file system paths, specifically the project root (`gs.path.root`).
-This demonstrates a clear dependency and interaction with other parts of the project.
+This demonStartes a clear dependency and interaction with other parts of the project.

 **Classes:**